 Features

-Hinkal Pay is a lightweight application and SDK that enables users and enterprises to receive, hold, and distribute funds privately using their existing public wallet.
+Hinkal Pay is a lightweight application and SDK that enables users and enterprises to send, receive, and distribute funds privately using their existing public wallets.

 Instead of sending assets directly to a merchant or recipient’s public address - where balances and settlement flows become visible on-chain - funds are deposited into the Hinkal smart contract as a confidential balance.
 The recipient connects their existing wallet to the Hinkal interface to access and manage that balance.

-This allows PSPs, payment stacks, and merchants to offer native “receive privately” and “pay privately” functionality while continuing to operate on public chains, without new wallets, custody changes, or chain migration.
+This allows PSPs, payment stacks, merchants, and enterprises to integrate confidential settlement and payout functionality into existing payment flows without introducing new wallets, custody changes, or chain migration.

 User Experience